michaelsharratt/r4ds-learning/README.md

 # r4ds-learning
-Working the the R4DS book with help from the Slack group
+Working through the R4DS book with help from the Slack group